 XXX and YYY, like God, you are building a house together in this world.
 Build your house with God and in God.
 Unless the Lord builds the house, they labor in vain who build it.
 In the Psalms, Moses declared: Lord, You have been our dwelling place in all generations.
 Before the mountains were born, or You gave birth to the Earth and the world, even from everlasting to everlasting, You are God.

 In this fallen world there will inevitably come rain, flood and winds, maybe even hurricanes, that will try to tear down your new home.
 Build your marriage on a strong foundation.
-Build it wisely on the Torah of Messiah, and your home will never fall.
+Build it wisely on the teaching of Messiah, and your home will never fall.

 CHARGE TO THE BRIDE AND GROOM